 Keep It Simple

-Reticles in many rifle scopes are becoming increasingly complex and useful for the long-range shooter.
+Reticles in many rifle scopes are becoming increasingly complex and useful for the long-range shooter, for more information about long range scope, check this article.
 As a hunter with a muzzleloader, you might want to look for something simpler.
 A simple duplex reticle will serve many hunters very well, but there are some scopes made specifically for muzzle-loading rifles that have reticles designed to help with ranged shots; if you want a graduated reticle, be sure to find one specifically made for muzzleloaders because bullet drop will be much different when compared to that seen in modern cartridges.
 Determine how far you are comfortable shooting with your muzzleloader, and then decide if you have the need for an enhanced reticle in your scope.

 While tactical scopes with exposed turrets and parallax adjustment might be fully capable of handling the recoil of a muzzleloader, there will be features and functions of these scopes that are completely unnecessary for our purposes.
 While nobody will stop you from buying a $1000 scope for your muzzleloader, this simply isn’t practical.
 Unless you are very skilled with your muzzleloader and you are hunting in a specific scenario, you will be better served putting that money into your muzzleloader itself, or powder and ammunition for training.
 Or maybe even some other hunting equipment that will improve your overall system and increase your odds of success.